learn-co-curriculum/phase-4-rails-resources-index-show/README.md

 GET /birds/:id  => show one specific bird
 ```

-Just like in previous lessons, we can create routes for these actions in Rails
+Just like in previous lessons, we can build the routes for these actions in
-like so:
+Rails by hand, like so:

 ```rb
 # config/routes.rb